We offer and enhanced sight test including OCT.

 Just because you have great vision does not mean your eyes are healthy – It is easy to forget about your eye health when you have perfect vision.
 Leaving your eyesight to chance would mean you could be unaware of a problem in your eye until you begin having vision problems.
 Often this means its too late to correct more severe diseases.

-An OCT scan allows multiple scans of your eyes allowing for small changes to be picked up early, ensuring the most accurate way of monitoring your changing eyesight. offering you peace of mind in knowing we will see the smallest change before you do.
+An OCT scan creates multiple scans of your eyes allowing for small changes to be picked up early, ensuring the most accurate way of monitoring your changing eyesight.
+Offering you peace of mind in knowing we will see the smallest change before you do.

 What can an OCT pick up?

-Glaucoma is a hereditary disease that is often called ‘the thief of sight’, one in two patients with glaucoma don’t know they have the disease.
-You can be unaware that you have it until the disease has reached an advanced, and irreversible, stage as your brain compensates for the blind spots in your vision by filling in the gaps.
+Glaucoma is a hereditary disease that is often called ‘the thief of sight’.
+One in two patients with glaucoma do not know that they have the disease.
+You can be unaware that you have it until the disease has reached an advanced and irreversible stage.
+This is due to your brain compensating for the blind spots in your vision by filling in the gaps.
 Unfortunately, this can result in either ‘seeing things’ that are not really there or missing the things that are.

 Age Related Macular Degeneration

-In a few cases AMD can cause serious sight loss destroying the central sight area.
-This can make simple tasks like reading, watching TV and more importantly driving impossible.
+In a few cases AMD can cause serious sight loss by destroying the central sight area.
+This can make simple tasks such as reading, watching TV and more importantly driving impossible.

 What should I expect from my 4D Eye-Health Check?

-The procedure couldn’t be simpler, just book an appointment and we will do the rest, the scan only takes a few seconds and is completely harmless, the camera doesn’t touch your eye.
+The procedure could not be simpler.
+Just book an appointment and we will do the rest.
+The scan only takes a few seconds and is completely harmless, the camera does not touch your eye.